-To apply for a BETA.HEALTH grant, use the BETA.HEALTH online application and grant management system.
+You may apply for a BETA.HEALTH grant using our online application and grant management system.

 AREAS OF SUPPORT

 The purpose of BETA.HEALTH grants is to support and accelerate innovation projects at Danish hospitals to amplify the development of new or improved treatments and clinical solutions for the benefit of patients and society.